snyk-labs/mcp-server-npm-goof/README.md

 A Model Context Protocol server that provides a tool to fetch npm package information.

+**Security Disclaimer**: this repository is intentionally vulnerable, intended to be used as an educational tool for MCP Server security.

 ## Features

 - Exposes a `getNpmPackageInfo` tool using MCP